 The name of the campaign says it all.
 One of my tasks as a nutritional guidance counsellor (apart from being a travel writer) is to reach out to anyone who cares or dares to act on my teachings about how to make a good one of the easiest preventable cancers in men.

-Yes you've guessed it.
+Yes, you've guessed it.
 It's the prostate.
 Basically what I'm proposing is the following....
 If I am able to help you recover from your prostate predicament and you get to live a long and healthy life, I need your help in supporting one of my Children in Cambodia with a prosthetic so that he or she may also get to live a prosperous life.
-I am also happy to extend my support to women who suffer with breast cancer.
+I am also happy to extend my support to women who suffer from breast cancer.

 Did you know that prostate and breast cancer are respectively the two most common cancers in men and women that are the easiest to cure naturally?
 If you'd like more information on how to prevent these cancers, just fill in your details on the contact form below.

 You can also view my new website www.healthtaboo.com for more information on health and nutritional issues should you want to learn more about the good stuff for a long and healthy lifestyle.